SimSimButDifferent/L3-L4-EthWallet/README.md

 For lesson 3 Code, switch to main branch 🌿

+For Origional lesson 4 Code, switch to L4 branch

 ## ZkSync Deployment

 -   This branch is for updating the existing project to deploy on ZkSync testnet and Mainnet